-This scheme will be known as the New Forest District Council Members' Allowances Scheme, and shall have effect on 1 April 2020.
+This scheme will be known as the New Forest District Council Members' Allowances Scheme, and shall have effect from 1 April 2023.

 A list of definitions is given in Appendix 1.
-The basis for the calculation of the basic and some special responsibility allowances is set out in Appendix 2.
-Appendix 3 deals with 'Approved Duties' for the payment of travel, subsistence and dependant carer's allowances
+The basis for the calculation of the opposition group allowances is set out in Appendix 2.
+Appendix 3 deals with 'Approved Duties' for the payment of travel, subsistence and dependant carer's allowances.